SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection

-Our \methodname\ was mainly evaluated on two large-scale benchmarks: ZhangLab Chest X-ray and Stanford CheXpert for comparing with a wide range of state-of-the-art counterparts.
-According to \tableautorefname~\ref{tab:chest_xray_benchmark}, our \methodname\ achieves the most promising result in terms of all metrics on both datasets.
-Specifically, \methodname\ outperforms the second best runner-up counterparts by at least $~5\%$ in AUC, $5\%$ in Accuracy.
+Our \methodname\ was mainly evaluated on two large-scale benchmarks: ZhangLab Chest X-ray and Stanford CheXpert and compared with a wide range of state-of-the-art counterparts.
+According to \tableautorefname~\ref{tab:chest_xray_benchmark}, \methodname\ achieves the most promising result on all metrics for both datasets.
+Specifically, \methodname\ outperforms the runner-up counterparts by at least $~5\%$ in AUC, $5\%$ in Accuracy.
 The highest F1 scores \methodname\ achieved, along with the ROC curves shown in \figureautorefname~\ref{fig:roc}, demonstrate that our method yields the best trade-off between sensitivity and specificity.
-Overall, the significant improvements observed with \methodname\ proved the effectiveness of our proposed designs and techniques in this work.
+Overall, the significant improvements observed with \methodname\ proved the effectiveness of our proposed techniques in this work.
 In \figureautorefname~\ref{fig:recon_results}, we visualize the reconstruction results of \methodname\ on exemplary normal and abnormal images in the two datasets.
-For normal cases, \methodname\ can easily find a similar match in Memory Queue and hence achieves the reconstruction smoothly.
-For abnormal cases, contradiction will arise by imposing forged normal patterns into the abnormal features.
+For normal cases, \methodname\ can easily find a similar match in Memory Queue, achieving the reconstruction smoothly.
+For abnormal cases, the contradiction will arise by imposing forged normal patterns into the abnormal features.
 In this way, the generated images will vary significantly from the input, which will then be captured by the discriminator.
 We plot the heatmap of the discriminator (using Grad-CAM~\cite{selvaraju2017grad}) to indicate the most likely regions to appear anomalous.
 As a result, the reconstructed healthy images yield much lower anomaly scores than the diseased ones, validating the effectiveness of \methodname.